-- Sour smell — Fresh and cooked sausage have a fresh, meaty smell.
+- Sour smell — Fresh and cooked sausage has a fresh, meaty smell.
 If your sausage has a strong and unpleasant odor, for example, fishy or ammonia-like, it’s gone bad.

-- Texture changes — If the sausage has a sticky or slimy texture, it’s spoiled, and you can get food poisoning if you eat it.
+- Texture changes — If the sausage has a sticky or slimy texture, it’s spoiled.
 A lack of color and firmness usually follows changes in texture.
 Also, if raw sausages become dry, it’s a sign they aren't fresh.

 - Color — Fresh sausages are pink or red in color, but if the sausage turns gray or greenish-gray, it’s unsafe to eat.

 - Mold — If there’s mold on the surface of the sausage, throw it out.
 Also, if you see white or black spots on the sausage, don’t eat it.
 Don’t try to cut out the moldy parts, as there’s a high chance the sausage is unsafe to eat throughout.